 - informing local and national decision makers to ensure provision for those with FASD.

 We currently have three Trustees, but are actively looking to recruit more.
 If you would be interested in exploring further the possibility of being a Trustee, please contact Sue Cox in the first instance at email@example.com.

 Trustees meet about 5 or 6 times a year and oversee our finances, policies, legal compliance and general structure and vision.

-Julia Brown, our Chief Executive Officer, also attends these meetings and other staff members as appropriate.
+Simon & Julia Brown, our Joint Chief Executive Officers, also attends these meetings and other staff members as appropriate.

 chairs the Board of Trustees.
 Richard has almost 30 years experience in Business Management.
 He also has experience chairing other voluntary and other charitable bodies.